Bobsleponge/LittleHarvest/PRODUCTION_DEPLOYMENT.md

-# 🍼 Tiny Tastes - Production Deployment Guide
+# 🍼 Little Harvest - Production Deployment Guide

 ## 🚀 Quick Start

-Your Tiny Tastes application is now **production-ready** with all critical issues resolved!
+Your Little Harvest application is now **production-ready** with all critical issues resolved!
 Here's how to deploy it:

 ### Prerequisites
 - Docker and Docker Compose installed